La Paz 2007

 Hello from La Paz,

 AWAKE, AWAKE!
 My body is in Bolivia, but my mind is in Washington having just read Ray McGovern's shocking, but credible essay on our governments eminent plans to attack Iran (corroborated by many more believable stories.
-See: A, B, C, D, ...).
+See: A, B, C).
 Now that I have passed on the alert I'll refocus on being here and now, here being at the Internet computer in the lobby of the elegant five star Plaza Hotel in downtown La Paz.
 This is a $100 house ($62 on the Internet), but with practiced pleading negotiated a special $50-night deal with a seven night commitment.
 As I had planned to remain in the city at least that long it made the decision easy.
 There is a lot to see and do in La Paz.

 Between sips of coca leaf tea, I am reading, answering and reacting to emails received from a number of conscious friends.
 Why the adjective, conscious?
 It is obvious so many of our fellow citizens must be sleeping as so few have expressed appropriate outrage, alarm at the policies and philosophies guiding our government in this perilous time.
 But, back to the present moment and the truly wonderful personal experience of soaking up a foreign culture.
 I know I have only been here a few days, but already have filled my time with colorful, exotic explorations.